History and Story of Thirunallar Saneeswaran Temple

 Along with the sixty-three Nayanmars, the idol of King Nala can also be found.

-This pleased Nala immensely and he took great efforts to improve the temple in many ways.
+This pleased Nala immensely and he made great efforts to improve the temple in many ways.
 Because of his efforts towards the temple, his statue was installed along with the sixty-three Nayanmars.

 There is a lingam next to Nala’s statue.
 This indicates that Nala is eternally enjoying Divine Bliss.